Weighing the Benefits and Risks of Screening Mammography

 What does this mean for you?

-While any health decision is a personal one that involves weighing benefits and risks, most health organizations recommend women get mammograms on a regular basis.
+While any health decision is a personal one that involves weighing benefits and risks, most health organizations recommend women get screening mammograms on a regular basis.

 Figure 3.1 shows breast cancer screening recommendations for women at average risk.